santagaz/forcer/README.md

     $: forcer deploy --dest dest_alias_in_configuration_yml

-This command will recursively search for sfdc project source folder "src" and use the first found for deployment.
-Please note that "src" folder must contain a valid package.xml file that you intend to use for deployment.

 If you want to call validation-only request then, since it is part of "deploy" soap call, you need to just add flag --checkOnly :

     $: forcer deploy --dest dest_alias_in_configuration_yml --checkOnly